 We offer several financing options to help you fit BOTOX® into your budget.
 Learn more about payment options.

-Brilliant Distinctions is a program offered by Allergan, the maker of BOTOX® Cosmetic and JUVÉDERM® products, to help loyal patients stay abreast of specials and exclusive invitations.
-To learn more about Allergan’s Brilliant Distinctions program click here.
+Allē is a loyalty program offered by Allergan, the maker of BOTOX® Cosmetic and JUVÉDERM® products, to help loyal patients stay abreast of specials, exclusive invitations, and earn rewards.
+To learn more about Allergan’s Allē Loyalty program click here.

 FAQ – Frequently Asked Questions About BOTOX® Cosmetic